Betty (left) and Rita (right) are also wondering what the hell is going on.

 - Los Angeles: Hits many of the major visual icons.
 Mulholland Dr., LAX, a palm tree-lined boulevard, etc. Has some lesser known ones: Pink's Hot Dogs, Topanga Canyon.

 - Lotus-Eater Machine: The first two thirds of the movie.
-According to popular theory, it is Diane's dying wish to re-imagine herself as Betty.
+According to popular theory, it is Diane's dying wish to re-imagine herself as Betty, in a happier story where her Hollywood career isn't a failure and Camilla doesn't reject her.

 - Louis Cypher: According to various theories, the Cowboy, Mr. Roque, the Bum or the Magician could be this.